adamStawarek/SettlementSimulation.SignalR/readme.md

 ```
 LastGeneratedRoads and LastGeneratedBuildings from
 RunSimulationResponse are collection of structures
 created in last generetion.
+LastUpdatedBuildings LastUpdatedRoads are structures that changed it's type i.e
+Residence to Tavern or UnpavedRoad to PavedRoad.
+There is also property LastRemovedBuildings containg structrues removed in mutation like flood or earthquake.
-So to follow simulation
-state one may need to set BreakpointStep to 1
+So to follow simulation state one may need to set BreakpointStep to 1
 when sending RunSimulationRequest.

 Example output: